tadmccorkle/markdown.nvim/README.md

   - Formatting
   - Insert rows and columns

+## Requirements

+- Neovim >=0.9.0
+- [markdown and markdown_inline](https://github.com/MDeiml/tree-sitter-markdown) tree-sitter parsers.
+The easiest way to install these is with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter/).

 ## Installation

-**markdown.nvim** requires the [markdown and markdown_inline](https://github.com/MDeiml/tree-sitter-markdown) tree-sitter parsers.
-The easiest way to install these is with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter/).

 Install **markdown.nvim** with your preferred plugin manager.